Parts of Car Interior and Their Functions Explained

 Parts of Car Interior

 The term “car” refers to a four-wheeled motor vehicle used for transportation.
-Another way an automobile is mostly used to move people rather than products is that it drives on roadways, seats one to eight people, and has four wheels.
+An automobile is mostly used to move people rather than products because it drives on roadways, seats one to eight people, and has four wheels.

 Karl Benz, a German inventor, unveiled his Motorwagen in 1886, the first automobile to be granted a Benz patent.